DenysNunes/save_commands/README.md

 <b>Requeriments</b>

-Application was developed using Python 3.7, Fedora 30 and Visual Studio Code.
-This tool don't use any external library, only `pytest` was used for testing purpose.
+This application was developed using Python 3.7, Fedora 30 and Visual Studio Code and don't use any external library, only `pytest` was used for testing purpose.

 <b>Installation Steps</b>